nameer-rizvi/spa_boilerplate/README.md

 start express server using node and either serve:

-- (a) /client via webpack middleware, or
+- (a) /client via webpack middleware in development/local, or
-- (b) /dist via index.html.
+- (b) /dist via index.html in production.

 `npm run server-static`

 start and watch express server using nodemon and either serve:

-- (a) /client via webpack middleware, or
+- (a) /client via webpack middleware in development/local, or
-- (b) /dist via index.html.
+- (b) /dist via index.html in production.

 `npm run server-watch`